BonilKoo/SSM/README.md

 - `iteration_{n}/predictions.tsv`: a file containing prediction result of test data for each iteration.
 - `iteration_{n}/subgraph.tsv`: a file containing support, entropy and feature importance of each subgraph.
 - `iteration_{n}/subgraph_important.tsv`: a file containing subgraphs with "entropy < 0.5" and "feature importance > 0.0001" in classification.
-- `iteration_{n}/subgraph_SA.tsv`: a file containing subgraphs of greater support in "class 1" than in "class 0" with more than "1% support" among important subgraph.
+- `iteration_{n}/subgraph_SA.tsv`: a file containing subgraphs of greater support in "class 1" than in "class 0" with more than "1% support" among important subgraphs.

 ## Citation
 ```